How to Delete Row with VBA and Shift Up Cells in Excel (11 Examples)

 End Sub

-• This block of code initiates a “for” loop that starts from the last row of the selected range and proceeds to the first row, decrementing by 2 rows at a time and deleting the entire row of the current “i” value, which corresponds to every other row within the selected range.
-The next iteration of the “for” loop continues until all targeted rows have been deleted.
+• This code initiates a loop that starts from the last row of the selected range and proceeds to the first row, deleting every other row.
+The loop continues until all targeted rows are removed.

 Read More: Excel VBA: Delete Row on Another Sheet